 When I think of Bangkok, the first thing that comes to mind is traffic.
 Then food.
 Then big fancy hotels… not yoga.
 However, because of all its craziness, fitting in a couple yoga classes while in Bangkok is a great way to try and balance out the big city buzz and carve out a little space for yourself.

-It’s no secret that I’m partial to the north but (along with some of the country’s best food, accommodation and landscapes) it truly is the best place for yoga as well.
+It’s no secret that I’m partial to the north but (along with some of the country’s best food, accommodation, markets, and landscapes) it truly is the best place for yoga as well.
 There is a strong yoga and wellness community here with a solid set of local and foreign teachers that work around town.
 Several yoga studios close to the Old City, such as Namo Yoga or The Yoga Tree, make it easy for travelers to drop in on a class and the welcoming, laid-back attitude helps them feel immediately welcome.

 There are also several small studios outside the city center and the Northern Thai hills are a popular setting for yoga retreats.
 Thailand Yoga Holidays, for instance, runs 10-night retreats that combine a yoga focus while taking full advantage of the true beauty of the north and all that Thailand has to offer with stops in places like Pai, Chiang Dao, a permaculture farm and even a floating retreat center.
 By discovering the area through one of the company’s retreats, run by a Canadian instructor who’s been living in Chiang Mai for the past eight years, you’ll practice yoga in some unbelievable places you never would have found on your own while also learning more about the country, culture and, of course, eating delicious food.